LGBTQ themes in Hindu mythology: Agni

 Agni, the god of fire, wealth and creative energy, has same-sex sexual encounters that involve accepting semen from other gods.
 Although married to the goddess Svaha, Agni is also shown as being part of a same-sex couple with Soma, the god of the moon.
 Agni takes a receptive role in this relationship, accepting semen from Soma with his mouth, paralleling Agni's role in accepting sacrifices from Earth to Heaven.
 Orthodox Hinduism emphasises that these are "mithuna", ritual sexual encounters, and Agni and his mouth represent the receiving role.

 Agni also accepts semen from different deities, in the myth of the conception and birth of Karttikeya, a god of male beauty and battle.
 Numerous versions of Karttikeya's birth story exist, many having a conception from only male input, although heterosexual sex or desire also plays a part.
 However, Parvati is credited as Karttikeya's mother.
 Ganga is Karttikeya's mother in other versions, accepting semen from Agni and carrying the unborn child.
 The male progenitor is sometimes Shiva, Agni, or a combination of the two.
 In the Shiva Purana and the Ramayana, the gods fear the outcome of Shiva and Parvati's "unending embrace", and interrupt their coitus.
 Shiva then appears before the gods and declares "now let him step forward who will swallow the semen I ejaculate".
-At the prompting of the gods, Agni performs fellatio on Shiva and swallows his semen.
+At the prompting of the gods, Agni swallows his semen.
 In these stories, Parvati and Shiva condemn Agni's actions, calling them "wicked" or "improper".
 In the eleventh century text Kathasaritsagara, however, Shiva forces the unwilling Agni to swallow his ejaculate.
 The semen causes a burning sensation in those that ingest it, prompting Agni to divest it into wives of a group of sages, under Shiva's advice.
 The sages' wives, in turn, drop the semen into the Ganges river (the Ganga), where it flows to the shore from which Kārttikeya springs.
 In the Mahabharata, Kārttikeya is also the son of Agni, who ejaculates into the hands of one of the Krittikas (the Pleiades), who in turn throws the semen into a lake, from whence Kārttikeya is born.
 In some myths, Agni ejaculates onto a mountain that was itself made from Shiva's divine semen, making Kārttikeya the child of the two gods, according to an interpretation by Markandeya in the Vana Parva.